UniversalDependencies/UD_Slovak-SNK/README.md

 # Changelog:

 * 2020-05-15 v2.6
+  * Changed sentence ids to preserve the name of the source text.
+    * Side effect: The order of the sentences changed, and so did the train-dev-test data split.
   * Genitive, dative and instrumental nominals are now considered oblique.
   * Added enhanced relations with case information.
   * Added enhanced relations around relative clauses.